genelee/tiny-experiment/README.md

 })
 ```

-# Customize completion handling
+# When an experiment is run

-On experiment conclusion, a segment analytics call is made with event name 'Experiment Viewed', and the properties: experimentName, variantName, variantInt, and variantNames.
-To customize the default:
+A segment analytics call is made with event name 'Experiment Viewed', and the properties: experimentName, variantName, variantInt, and variantNames.
+Make your funnel with 'Experiment Viewed' (experimentName, variantName) as the start point and any other segment event as the endpoint.

+To customize the default behavior when an experiment is run:

 ```
 import tinyManager from 'tiny-experiment';